gschmutz/nosql-workshop/03-working-with-cassandra/README.md

 # Working with Cassandra
 In this workshop we will learn how to use the Apache Cassandra NoSQL database.

-We assume that the platform decribed [here](../01-environment) is running and accessible.
+We assume that the platform described [here](../01-environment) is running and accessible.

 ## Connecting to the Cassandra environment